Frequently asked questions

 Visit our Manage and Share page to view the Step-by-Step guide under “Reserve a DOI”:

-• Go to your “My data” page and click on the “+Create a new item” button.
+- Go to your Dashboard page and click the Add new dataset button.

 Do I need to reserve one or multiple DOIs?